By Tim Lambert

-Women in Oregon, Arizona, and Kansas got the right to vote in 1912.
+In 1912 men in three states, Oregon, Arizona, and Kansas voted in referendums to give women the right to vote.
 Alaska gave women the vote in 1913.
 Women in Montana and Nevada were allowed to vote in 1914.
-New York State allowed them to in 1917.
+In 1917 men in New York State voted to allow women to vote.
 Finally, in 1920 the 19th amendment gave women in all states the right to vote.

 In other countries too once all men were given the vote women were also granted that right.
 New Zealand was the first country in the world to allow women to vote in national elections in 1893.
 In Australia, women were granted the right to vote in federal elections in 1902.
 In Canada, women were allowed to vote in federal elections in 1918.

 From 1906 Finnish women were allowed to vote.
 Norway followed in 1913.
 Denmark allowed all men and women to vote in 1915.
 Germany and Austria granted women the right to vote in 1918.
 The Netherlands followed in 1919.
 Spain did in 1931.
 In Sweden, all men and women were given the right to vote in 1919.
 Also in 1919 women in Belgium were allowed to vote.
 In Malta women were given the right to vote in 1947.